promi4s/ocelescope/docs/evaluation/plugin.md

 ### Install Dependencies

-Navigate to the root of the template and install all dependencies using your preferred package manager.
+Navigate to the root of the project and install all dependencies using your preferred package manager.

 ???+ warning